Bixcoitin/DanteAlighieri/README.md

-## Hi, I'm Dante Alighieri.
+## Hi, I'm Celso Emílio.

-- 💻 Working with back-end
+- 💻 Working to be a back-end
 - 📜 Studying to be a Full Stack
 - ⏳ Free for jobs